Facilities & Administrative Costs

 - Under Uniform Guidance, 2 CFR » 200.68, a major purchase is being considered that potentially creates an inequity in the distribution of indirect costs and may need to be exluded from MTDC.
 Note that items of this nature require approval by UAF's cognizant agency, the Office of Naval Research.

 Note that if a sponsor allows the budgeting of UAF's full F&A rate, a voluntary waiver to reduce the rate below the negotiated rate will not be accepted.

-An F&A waiver request form should be completed as soon as the issue of potentially reducing any F&A recovery arises, since these requests require additional review time and impact the bottom line of a proposal budget.
-F&A waiver requests are reviewed by OGCA in coordination with the Associate Vice Chancellor for Administrative Services, and approved or denied as appropriate.
+An F&A Rate Exception (FARE) form should be completed as soon as the issue of potentially reducing any F&A recovery arises, since these requests require additional review time and impact the bottom line of a proposal budget.
+F&A waiver requests are reviewed by OGCA in coordination with the Vice Chancellor for Research/ Vice Chancellor for Administrative Services, and approved or denied as appropriate.

 Special note: The process of waiving vendor service contracts to treat the F&A as subawards (limited to the first $25,000 of the contract) was rendered unallowable by the implementation of Uniform Guidance on December 26, 2014 and subsequently eliminated from practice at UA.
 Please see the UA Controller's memo for more information.

 Understanding the Facilities and Administration (F&A) Cost Calculation

 Why Is F&A Recovery So Important?
 Explaining F&A to Faculty